-Our new senior credit facility provides for a revolving credit facility of up to \$600.0 million, which may be increased to up to \$750.0 million if certain conditions are satisfied.
+Our senior credit facility provides for a revolving credit facility of up to \$600.0 million, which may be increased to up to \$750.0 million if certain conditions are satisfied.
 The facility has a maturity date of June 4, 2007.
 Borrowings under the facility may be made in Canadian or U.S. dollars in the form of Canadian prime rate advances, bankers' acceptances, U.S. base rate advances, LIBOR advances or swing line advances (up to a maximum of \$25.0 million).
 The facility also is available to support up to \$50.0 million in letters of credit at our option in U.S. dollars, Canadian dollars, pounds sterling or Euros.
 Borrowed amounts repaid under the facility may be reborrowed up to the amount available from time to time thereunder.
+As of March 31, 2005, we had no debt outstanding under the senior credit facility.